-Net Change in Fund Balance \$ 480,835 Amounts reported for governmental activities in the Statement of Activities are different because: Long-Term Revenue and Expense Differences In the Statement of Activities, certain operating revenues are measured by the amounts earned during the year.
-In the governmental funds, however, revenue for these items are measured by the amount of financial resources provided (essentially, the amounts actually received).
-Change in unavailable revenue \$ 10,542 Certain expenditures in the governmental funds requiring the use of current financial resources (amounts paid) may exceed the amounts incurred during the year, resulting in a reduction of the long-term liability and an increase in net position.
-Decrease in compensated absences payable 11,900 Certain operating expenses do not require the use of current financial resources and, therefore, are reported as expenditures in the governmental funds, but are expensed in the Statement of Activities not ; Increase in net other postemployment benefits obligation (334,735) (312,293) Capital Related Differences Capital outlays to purchase or build capital assets are reported in governmental funds as expenditure.
-However, for governmental activities those costs are capitalized and shown in the Statement of Net Position and allocated over their useful lives as annual depreciation expenses in the Statement of Activities.
-This is the amount by which capital outlays exceeds depreciation in the period. res.
-Capital outlays Depreciation expense 2,057,282 (1,975,037) Dispression expense (1,575,007) 82,245 Long-Term Debt Transactions Differences (1,575,057) 82,245 (640,000) 82,245 Long-Term Debt Transactions Differences Bond anticipation notes redcemed from governmental fund appropriations are an other (640,000) 82,245 Long-Term Debt Transactions Differences Bond anticipation notes redcemed from governmental fund appropriations are an other funding sources in the governmental funds, but do not affect the Statement of Activities.
-Repayment of long-term debt is an expenditure in the governmental funds, but it reduces long-term (640,000) 82,245 Long-Term Debt Transactions Differences Bond anticipation notes redcemed from governmental fund appropriations are an other funding sources in the governmental funds, but do not affect the Statement of Activities.
-Repayment of long-term debt is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
-Repayment of bond principal Repayment of capital lease payable (640,000) 735,000 19,804 82,245 752,939 Long-Term Debt Transactions Differences Bond anticipation notes redcemed from governmental fund appropriations are an other funding sources in the governmental funds, but do not affect the Statement of Activities.
-Repayment of long-term debt is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
-Repayment of bond principal Repayment of capital lease payable Repayment of bond anticipation notes payable Interest on long-term debt in the Statement of Activities differs from the amount reported in the governmental funds because interest is recorded as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
+Net Change in Fund Balance \$ 7,891,672 Amounts reported for governmental activities in the Statement of Activities are different because: , Long-Term Revenue and Expense Differences Certain revenues are recognized in the governmental funds when they provide current financial resources.
+However these revenues were recognized in the Statement of Activities in prior years when they were earned.
+Change in unavailable revenue \$ (20,138) Certain operating expenses do not require the use of current financial resources and, therefore, are neported as expenditures in the governmental funds, but are expensed in the Statement of Activities. ot Increase in compensated absences payable Increase in net other postemployment benefits obligation (11,147) (298,347) nations in account posterior benefits obligation (329,632) Capital Related Differences Capital outlays to purchase or build capital assets are reported in governmental funds as expenditure However, for governmental activities those costs are capitalized and shown in the Statement of Net Position and allocated over their useful lives as annual depreciation expense in the Statement of Activities.
+This is the amount by which capital outlays exceeds depreciation in the period. s.
+Capital outlays 2,234,102 (2,022,865) Depreciation expense Loss on disposal of assets (56,292) 154,945 to the control of the second of the control of the 134,743 Long-Term Debt Transactions Differences Proceeds from the issuance of bonds and capital leases are other funding sources in the governmental funds, but increase long-term liabilities in the Statement of Net Position and do not affect the Statement of Activities.
+Proceeds from the issuance of bond principal Proceeds from the issuance of capital leases (7,797,000) (673,845) Bond anticipation notes redeemed from governmental fund appropriations are an other funding sources in the governmental funds, but do not affect the Statement of Activities.
+(683,000) Repayment of long-term debt is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
+Repayment of bond principal 750,000 Repayment of capital lease payable Repayment of bond anticipation notes payable 20,935 683,000 Interest on long-term debt in the Statement of Activities differs from the amount reported in the governmental funds because interest is recorded as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
 In the Statement of Activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
-(640,000) 735,000 19,804 640,000 Long-Term Debt Transactions Differences Bond anticipation notes redeemed from governmental fund appropriations are an other funding sources in the governmental funds, but do not affect the Statement of Activities.
-Repayment of long-term debt is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
-Repayment of bond principal Repayment of capital lease payable Interest on long-term debt in the Statement of Activities differs from the amount reported in the governmental funds because interest is recorded as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
-In the Statement of Activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
-Accrued interest from February 29, 2016 to February 28, 2017 increased by (640,000) 735,000 19,804 640,000
+Accrued interest from February 28, 2017 to February 28, 2018 increased by (73,227) (7,773,137) Pension Differences The change in the proportionate share of the collective pension expense of the state retirement plan and service award program reported in the Statement of Activities did not affect current financial resources and, therefore, is not reported in the governmental funds.
+Employees' retirement system (127,016) Service award program (317,149) (444,165) Change in Net Position of Governmental Activities \$ (500,317)

-INCORPORATED VILLAGE OF LINDENHURST Statement of Fiduciary Net Position -Fiduciary Fund February 28, 2017
+INCORPORATED VILLAGE OF LINDENHURST Statement of Fiduciary Net Position -Fiduciary Fund February 28, 2018

 Agency

-ASSETS Cash Service award program assets \$ 98,298 4,255,375
+ASSET'S Cash \$ 57,112

-Total Assets \$ 4,353,673
+Total Assets \$ 57,112

-LIABILITIES

-Other liabilities \$ 4,353,673
+LIABILITIES Other liabilities \$ 57,112

-Total Liabilities \$ 4,353,673
+Total Liabilities \$ 57,112